dleonsilva7226/weather-app/README.md

 Steps:
 - Clone the Repository:
   - Open your terminal or command prompt.
-  - Run the following command to clone the Skylens repository to your local machine:
+  - Run the following command to clone the SkyLens repository to your local machine:
       `git clone git@github.com:your-username/weather-app.git`
     - Replace `your-username` with the appropriate GitHub username if you're sharing your repo.